ryankenney/TrivialMarkdownViewer/README.md

 There is a full example of this approach [here](http://ryankenney.github.io/TrivialMarkdownViewer/demo-pure-markdown/index.html?md=README.md).

+* And a sample of a regex-based search engine [here](http://ryankenney.github.io/TrivialMarkdownViewer/demo-pure-markdown/search.html).

 Approach 2: Write Markdown in Thinly Wrapped HTML Files
 --------------------

-In this approach, we have a ".md.html" file for each page, which contains a very thin htmtl wrapper around the markdown content.
+In this approach, we have a ".md.html" file for each page, which contains a very thin html wrapper around the markdown content.

 For example: